Maybe you already know what NFTs are, the so-called "non-fungible tokens", but do you know how they came about and why?

 Technology would allow artists to exercise control over their work, to sell it more easily, to protect themselves more strongly against others not authorized to appropriate it.

-By designing the technology specifically for artistic use, McCoy and Dash hoped to prevent it from becoming another way to exploit creative professionals.
-But with NFTs, nothing went as it should.
-"Our dream of empowering artists hasn't come true yet, but it has produced a lot of commercially exploitable hype," says Dash.
+By designing the technology specifically for artistic use, McCoy and Dash hoped to prevent it from becoming another method of exploiting creative professionals.
+But with NFTs nothing went as it should.
+“Our dream of empowering artists hasn't come true yet, but it's produced a lot of commercially exploitable hype,” Dash says.

 The implications of NFTs as we currently know them

-The "proto NFTs" conceived by Dash and McCoy are fascinating because they are explicitly artist-oriented and not necessarily so interested in profits, unlike the NFT market we have now.
+The “proto NFTs” conceived by Dash and McCoy are fascinating because they are explicitly artist-oriented and not necessarily as interested in profits, unlike the NFT market we have now.

-The current NFT boom could be like this if we wanted to.
-We could use this technology to truly benefit artists and reward them for their work.
+The current NFT boom could be like this if we wanted it to be.
+We could use this technology to really benefit artists and reward them for their work.